EthanWaters/reusable_digital_workflow/README.md

 - **Output:**
   - List of spatial differences between the current and previous versions.
 - **Description:**
   - Compares spatial data between the current and previous versions and identifies differences.
-The function returns a list of spatial differences based on Reef IDs.
+The function returns a list Reef IDs indicating that is variation between the two spatial files.

 #### Function: `compute_checksum(data)`
 - **Input:**